california-energy-commission/MIDAS/README.md

 > **Release Notice — June 22, 2026**
 > MIDAS v2.0 is live as of June 22, 2026.
 If you are migrating from v1.0, please read the [Transition Guide](transition-guide.md) before making any API calls.
 The base URL for the production system is **https://midasapi.energy.ca.gov**.
 All test-environment URLs referenced in pre-release materials will not be active after July, 2026.

+> MIDAS 1.0 documentation is preserved at the [MIDAS v1.0 Documentation](https://github.com/california-energy-commission/MIDAS/releases/tag/v1.0) on the official CEC repository.

 ---

 ---